 The change-makers in foster care recruitment…

-The purpose of this is to reduce the number of children placed to Independent Fostering Agencies and reduce the exorbitant fees they charge our local authorities.
-Ultimately, we want to see Local Authority budgets used for the purpose-designed; providing high-quality care for vulnerable children and families when they need it.
+The purpose of this is to reduce the number of children placed in Independent Fostering Agencies; reducing the exorbitant fees they charge our local authorities.
+Ultimately, we want to see Local Authority budgets used for the purpose-designed; ultimately giving high-quality care for vulnerable children and families.

 Children in care do not need a bed; they need a home.

-Sadly, it’s no longer about having a bed in a home.
-It’s about children having stability in a safe home; with foster carers who won’t give up on them; no matter how much they will push your buttons.
+Sadly, it’s no longer about having a bed in a home for many vulnerable children in care.
+It’s about children having stability in a safe home, with foster carers who won’t give up on them; no matter how much they will push your buttons.